 For the elite, horse racing can be a highly lucrative sport.
-There are races around the world that offer up millions in prize money, with everyone from the owners to the stable staff all getting a cut of the profits.
+There are races around the world that offer up millions in prize money, with everyone from the owners to the stable staff all getting a cut of the winnings.

 The prize money is distributed throughout the sport and is based on the calibre of the race in question.
 The biggest races, such as Group 1 races will command the biggest prize money and then the money will get smaller as the class of race will start to decrease.